Site Intelligence & Spatial Characterization

 - Site-specific soil reconstruction (addressed in morie_soil)

-- Robust design envelopes for mixed conditions
+- Robust anchor design envelopes for mixed conditions (addresed in morie_anchor for a suction pile solution)

 Regional Context Verification

-Figure 6 – Regional seabed conditions across the Celtic Sea.
+Figure 7 – Regional seabed conditions across the Celtic Sea.

 Local-to-Regional Validation

-Figure 7 – Verification of lease-scale results within regional context.
+Figure 8 – Verification of lease-scale results within regional context.

 Engineering Significance